igneous-labs/sanctum-unstake-program/SPEC.md

 #### Requirements:

 - Initializes the pool account, fee account and LP token mint

+#### Signers:

+- Payer to pay for the new accounts' rent
-- Signed by the new pool's new fee authority
+- New pool's fee authority

 ### AddLiquidity